Are you still hosting admitted student programs, such as Admitted Student Day?

 Will I still be able to get my I-20 and have support for the visa process?

+Please keep an eye on your USC email for more information about receiving your electronic I-20.
 For more I-20 and visa information and support, please visit our website.